The first 100 paying customers is always the hardest. Once you have this critical mass it gets much easier to attract new members.

 There are hundreds of ways to drive traffic to your site, but you have a limited amount of time so you will need to be selective.
-You won’t have the benefit of getting search engine traffic for a brand new site, so you will need to work with other siteowners in your niche to hook into their audiences.
+You won’t have the benefit of getting search engine traffic for a brand new site, so you will need to work with other site owners in your niche to look into their audiences.

 Set yourself a traffic target for the first 80 days after launch.
 It could look like this: